Is a Correction Looming Ahead for Powerbridge Technologies Co. Ltd. (PBTS)

 Powerbridge Technologies Co.
-Ltd. (NASDAQ:PBTS) changed by 0.00% from its latest closing price compared to the recent 1-year high of $9.65.
-The company’s stock price has collected 0.85% of gains in the last five trading sessions.
+Ltd. (NASDAQ:PBTS) went down by -4.27% from its latest closing price compared to the recent 1-year high of $9.65.
+The company’s stock price has collected -16.44% of loss in the last five trading sessions.
 Press Release reported on 10/08/21 that Powerbridge Technologies Establishes Cryptocurrency Mining Fleets for Bitcoin and Ethereum in Hong Kong

 Is It Worth Investing in Powerbridge Technologies Co.
 Ltd. (NASDAQ :PBTS) Right Now?